kubeflow/pipelines/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Kubeflow Pipelines's documentation!
+Welcome to Kubeflow Pipelines SDK documentation!
 ==============================================

 .. toctree::